Fables (comics): 1001 Nights of Snowfall

-A prequel to Fables written by Willingham, it was initially released in hardcover on October 18, 2006.
+1001 Nights of Snowfall is a prequel to Fables written by Willingham, and was initially released in hardcover on October 18, 2006.
 Based on the One Thousand and One Nights, it tells a story from a time early in Fabletown's history when Snow White was sent as an emissary to the Arabian Fables.
 The Sultan's Vizier secretly presents Snow to Sultan as his next wife in order to delay his daughter Scheherazade from suffering the same fate.
 Snow must amuse the Sultan with a new story every night to prevent him from executing her at dawn, as he has done with all his former wives.